dgrnbrg/spiral/doc/porting_middleware.md

 This guide explains more about how to port Ring middleware to be Async

-# Using unported Ring middleware with Async Ring
+# Using unported Ring middleware with Spiral

 ## Simple Case